- - -

 Technics ST-G70 (1988, $375, photo) search eBay

 The ST-G70 is a very rare 5-gang digital tuner.
-We've never seen one on eBay-U.S., and the few seen on eBay-Germany have sold for wildly inconsistent prices (from under $50 to almost $200).
+The few we've seen on eBay have sold for between $50 and $125.

 Technics ST-G90 (photo, front end schematic) search eBay